brijeshpthankachan/fbms-Brp/README.md

-# This repositiry includes all project contents part of bootcamp training process;
+# This repository includes all project contents part of bootcamp training process;

 ## \*/>''<\*/